On weakly and strongly popular rankings: On the complexity of - wurv and - surv

-Since this is a contradiction, $\sigma$ must be absolutely popular.
-By Theorem~\ref{atmost5}, $\sigma$ is also simply popular. \end{proof}
+Since this is a contradiction, $\sigma$ must be weakly popular.
+By Theorem~\ref{atmost5}, $\sigma$ is also strongly popular. \end{proof}

-\begin{lemma} In a voting instance $\mathcal{I}$ with $n=3$, a ranking is popular if and only if it is topologically sorted. \end{lemma}
+\begin{lemma} Given a profile $P$ of three voters, a ranking is popular if and only if it is topologically sorted. \end{lemma}

-\begin{proof} Just as for the $n=2$ case, Observation~\ref{obs:topsort} implies here as well that all popular rankings must be topologically sorted.
-Let $\pi$ be a topologically sorted ranking in~$\mathcal{I}$.
+\begin{proof} Just as for the $k=2$ case, Observation~\ref{obs:topsort} implies here as well that all popular rankings must be topologically sorted.
+Let $\pi$ be a topologically sorted ranking for~$P$.
 Note that whenever $\rank_{\pi}[a]~<~\rank_{\pi}[b]$ holds for candidates $a$ and $b$, at least half of the voters, that is, at least two voters prefer $a$ to $b$.
 So for any two voters, at least one of them prefers $a$ to $b$, implying that $\pi$ is also topologically sorted for any two of the three voters.
-In particular, $\pi$ is absolutely popular for any two voters by Lemma~\ref{cl:twovoters}, showing that there is no ranking that they both prefer to~$\pi$.
-Hence $\pi$ must be absolutely popular in $\mathcal{I}$ and by Theorem~\ref{atmost5}, also simply popular. \end{proof}
+In particular, $\pi$ is weakly popular for any two voters by Lemma~\ref{cl:twovoters}, showing that there is no ranking that they both prefer to~$\pi$.
+Hence $\pi$ must be weakly popular for $P$ and by Theorem~\ref{atmost5}, also strongly popular. \end{proof}

-Using the fact that verifying whether a given ranking is topologically sorted can be done in polynomial time, we derive the following result.